Demi-Soda/ipi-test/README.md

 # IPI (Indirect Prompt Injection) Comprehensive Test Page

 ## Overview
 This is a harmless test page designed to verify whether an AI assistant can detect hidden instructions embedded in web content.
-The page appears to be a normal article about Korean agricultural technology, but contains **16 different IPI attack techniques** — all using the harmless payload of "write a poem about corn (옥수수)."
+The page appears to be a normal article about Korean agricultural technology, but contains **16 different IPI attack techniques** — all using the harmless payload of "write a poem about corn"

 ## What is IPI?
 Indirect Prompt Injection is an attack where malicious instructions are hidden within web content.
 These instructions are invisible to human readers but can be read and potentially followed by AI assistants when they process the page.